revloc02/dndMarkdown/skt-lysk-giants.md

 * **Ordning:** Treasure, wealth, and gifts to other cloud giants

 ___
-**Aloof Spellcasters:** Cloud giants live extravagant lives high above the world, showing little concern for the plights of other races except as amusement.
+**Aloof Spellcasters:** Cloud giants live **extravagant** lives high above the world, showing little concern for the plights of other races except as amusement.
 They are muscular with light skin and have hair of silver or blue.

-Better spellcasters than most other giants, some cloud giants can control weather, bring storms, and steer the wind almost as well as their cousins, the storm giants.
+Better spellcasters than most other giants, some cloud giants can control weather, bring storms, and steer the wind.

 Cloud giants are spread to the winds, encompassing vast areas of the world.
-In times of need, scattered cloud giant families band together as a unified clan.
-However, they can seldom do so quickly.

 Attuned to the magic of their airy domains, cloud giants are able to turn into mist and create clouds of billowing fog.
-They dwell in castles on high mountain peaks, or on the solid clouds that once held their fiefs.
+They dwell in **castles** on high mountain peaks, or on the solid clouds that once held their fiefs.
 Still gracing the skies on occasion, these magic clouds are a lasting remnant of the giants’ lost empires.

 ### Storm Giant